 A student's enrollment status is determined at the end of the add/drop period (week two).
 At that time the student is charged, and any financial aid is paid, based on the student's enrollment status.
 (Individual course drops after week one for seven-week courses and week two for 15-week courses do not entitle the student to a refund for that course.)
-Students wishing to withdraw after the start of a semester should contact the Director of the M.B.A. program.
+Students wishing to withdraw after the start of a semester should contact the Director/Chair of their respective graduate program.

 Financial aid will be adjusted based on U.S. Department of Education Return of Title IV Funds Regulations and the College's checkpoint policy.
-When a student notifies the Director of the M.B.A program of the student's withdrawal, that date will be used to calculate the amount of financial aid funds that the College must return.
+When a student notifies the Director/Chair of their respective graduate program of their withdrawal, that date will be used to calculate the amount of financial aid funds that the College must return.
 If the withdrawal occurs subsequent to the 60 percent point in the term, then all of those funds are deemed "earned" and do not need to be returned.
 State aid will be returned based on state regulations and Berkeley College Institutional aid will be prorated in accordance with the College tuition liability table.

-When a student withdraws without notifying the Director of the M.B.A. program ("unofficial withdrawals"), the calculation is different.
+When a student withdraws without notifying the Director/Chair of their respective graduate program ("unofficial withdrawals"), the calculation is different.
 When the College becomes aware of a student's unofficial withdrawal through the "checkpoint" process, financial aid will be considered earned as if the withdrawn student had attended for 50 percent of the term.
 The remaining portion of the original financial aid award will be returned to the originator.